RiccardoBiffi/nft-estate/README.md

   - change the sell price of $BRICK

 ## Protocol token
 The $BRICK token mainly rappresents a share of the Coincrete company.

+# Roadmap
+- change the order book to accepr STOP LIMIT orders, that are orders that are inserted into the order book only when the price reaches a certain value.
+This can be done by creating an array of StopLimitOrder prices and then, during a market order, when the price reaches the stop price, the order is inserted into the order book in the price queue.